azureblaze/lockjaw/userguide/src/intro.md

 The main purpose of dependency injection is to separate the concerns of creating an object and using an object.
-In larger projects creating an object soon becomes a complicated process since creating an object ofter requires other objects that needs to be created fist(a dependency).
+In larger projects creating an object soon becomes a complicated process since creating an object ofter requires other objects that needs to be created first(a dependency).
 Once the object dependency graph grows deep and wide adding a new edge or node becomes a painful endeavor.
 For example, you may need to modify the signature of a dozen methods and interfaces just to pass the new object all the way to the site it is actually going to be used.
 This often ends up with